char502/the-app/README.md

 # Data Handling for THE

+- App runs in react
+- Use 'git pull' to pull the repo down locally
+- Use 'npm start' to run the app

 ## What was Done

 - Used Chart.js and react-chartjs-2 to experiment with and chart the data provided (have not used Chart.js before so was a good opportunity to have a go)